top of page

 Matching as a precursor to naming

 Learning the name of something is to learn it is a kind of thing for which a symbol is used to refer to that set of things, e.g., things we call “x” (dogs, cars, trees, etc).
 Learning to name things assumes that basic ‘recognitional’ abilities are operating.
-While some children with ASD acquire basic matching and naming with just a little nudge, others struggle.
+While some children with ASD acquire basic matching and naming abilities with just a little nudge, others struggle.
 If matching abilities are not in place, there is little chance that naming will emerge easily.
 In other words, if children don’t recognize things (visually) as the same kinds of things, it will be very difficult for them to learn how to use a symbol to refer to those things.
 For children who struggle with learning the names of things, matching can serve as a springboard to naming.

 In order to match, there are several underlying tool skills at play.